 Our Family Vacation Advisor team can work with you to choose the perfect cruise ship, itinerary, and more.
 Click to send us a request! >

 Our sailing was on the AmaLyra, a 350-foot ship with 73 staterooms and three suites.
 This boat is seamless for guests to navigate, with large and comfortable public spaces for both group and private gatherings.
-AmaLyra is immaculate and it truly feels as close to a home-away-from-home as you can get on a ship this size with a classic design, plenty of comfortable lounge seating, and an array of outdoor seating for sailing in good weather.
+AmaLyra is immaculate and it truly feels as close to a home-away-from-home as you can get on a ship this size with a classic design, plenty of comfortable lounge seating, and an array of outdoor seating on the sun deck for sailing in good weather.
 Although you can get from one end of the ship to another in just a few minutes’ walk, it doesn’t feel cramped or crowded.

-I was first introduced to AmaWaterways via owner and co-founder Kristin Karst and could immediately tell from her presentation that this line takes pride in the outstanding quality from top to bottom that they offer their guests in the river cruise category.
+I was first introduced to AmaWaterways via owner and co-founder Kristin Karst and could immediately tell from her presentation that this river cruise line takes pride in the outstanding quality from top to bottom that they offer their guests in the river cruise category.
 If AmaLyra is representative of the line, and I think it is, brand mission accomplished.

 I can’t say enough about staff on AmaWaterways.
 A river cruise is relatively close quarters with a variety of ages and interests.
 The AmaLyra staff was able to make my 14-year-old son feel as pampered as his 85-year-old grandfather.
-The entryway of the ship has a massive front desk, like a hotel, and this is where many requests are handled, but the service on AmaWaterways goes well beyond this.
+The entryway of the ship has a massive front desk, like a hotel, and this is where many requests and shore excursions are handled, but the service on AmaWaterways goes well beyond this.
 From the bar staff to the restaurant staff to housekeeping, everyone takes the time to get to know each and every guest and cater to their preferences.
 Their secret isn’t just about making everyone feel welcome; the AmaWaterways approach goes well beyond that.
 They take the time to understand the reason that every person is on a sailing and the staff strives to make their trip special.

 Dining on the AmaLyra is an absolute treat.
 Excellent food and wine is an integral part of any trip to France and AmaWaterways ensures that this isn’t lost on their guests.
 Regional specialities are available at every meal, so the food is part of the exploratory travel experience.
 From frog legs to escargot to mussels to the biggest cheese spread we have ever seen, our week included incredible variety and options.
 Every meal includes a special wine pairing and presentation.
 The food isn’t all rich and heavy — meal choices always include lighter options like salads and fresh vegetables, as well as a variety of proteins.

-The AmaLyra has a main dining room where breakfast, lunch and dinner are served.
+The AmaLyra has a main dining venue where breakfast, lunch and dinner are served.
 Guests can sit at their own tables or join other guests, so dining can be as private or as group-oriented as someone wants.
 The ambiance is classy but casual, so it feels comfortable in all attire.
 Our ship had a second six-table dining room called the The Chef’s Table, where a multi-course meal is prepared in an open kitchen, then beautifully presented and served in a stunning setting overlooking the stern of the ship.

 I’ll cover our Normandy itinerary in detail in another article, but at a high level, a great deal of work goes into carefully selecting the stops that promote the most variety and interest.
-It is structured so that there is always a “speed” choice and so that those who have been to the region before still have options from which to choose.
+It is structured so that there is always a “speed” choice for an excursion in every port, and so that those who have been to the region before still have options from which to choose.
 Local guides who are experts in the sights take over to provide relevant insight and information.
 On our cruise, the Beaches of Normandy and the American Cemetery were highlights and our guide gave us incredible context — not just about the sights themselves, but about the events leading up to D-Day.
 As residents of the area, they can offer detail that a guidebook just can’t.

 Tours of all speed levels are offered for slow and fast walks.
 And new this year is a dedicated Wellness Expert who designs fitness programs through the day.
 This is a great way to work off all the great food and as the brand brings in younger families, they will find this new AmaWaterways program very appealing.